 Here $(A_1, \ldots, A_n \yields B) \in S$, so this application is simulated using $\CUT$ as follows:

-(For $n=0$, we have just a cut with the sequent ${}\yields B$ from $S$.) \end{proof}
+(For $n=0$ we have just a cut with the sequent ${}\yields B$ from $S$.) \end{proof}

-Theorem~\ref{Th:deduction} establishes one-way connections (embeddings) between reasoning from finite sets of hypotheses of specific form and fragments of $\EIAL$ with corresponding restrictions on ${!}$-formulae.
+Theorem~\ref{Th:deduction} establishes one-way connections (embeddings) between reasoning from finite sets of hypotheses of specific form and fragments of $\EIAL$ with corresponding restrictions on ${!}$-for\-mu\-lae.
 In the table below we also introduce notations for these fragments.
 (The third notation comes from~\cite{Kuzn2021Tableaux}, the first two are new.)

-Complexitywise, these problems in the right column are equal or harder than the ones in the left one; complexity also grows from top to bottom.
+Complexitywise, the problems in the right column are equal to or harder than the ones in the left one; complexity also grows from top to bottom.
 In what follows, we shall prove lower bounds for reasoning from hypotheses and upper bounds for the corresponding fragments of $\EIAL$.
 Due to the embeddings provided by Theorem~\ref{Th:deduction}, this will give exact complexity bounds for both.